 The fall season is over for North Dakota State but the work continues for the coaching staff.

 The recruiting dead period has been extended thru the end of the year, meaning college coaches cannot go and watch high school games.
-NDSU has received 14 verbal commitments to date, with just a handful that were able to get on campus before the pandemic shut down all visits.
+NDSU has received 17 verbal commitments to date.
+Here's a brief recap of how they performed this weekend.